theubusu/sddl_dec/README.md

 ## Support
 The tool will extract SDDL.SEC files from TVs released in and after 2011.
 Older files seem to use a different format.
 ## Installation
-You can either:
-Download one of the prebuilt binaries from the Releases tab,
-or build from source, by downloading the code and running `cargo build --release`.
+Build from source, by downloading the code and running `cargo build --release`.
 The binary will be saved in `target/release`.

 If you prefer to use the old python version, you can find it in the `python` branch.
 ## Usage